What does this mean?

 - Although the incidence rate of COVID-19 in the Highlands of Scotland remains one of the lowest in the UK, contracting the virus locally still remains a risk.

-SO WHERE ARE WE UP TO AT PRESENT?
+SO WHERE IS TREKSCOTLAND UP TO AT PRESENT?

-- All these measures mean that we can offer some Wilderness Mountain Trekking, specifically bespoke Single Day Treks as of now and, hopefully, some bespoke Multi Day Treks with Wild Camping, from the 15th of July onwards.
+- All these measures mean that we can offer some Wilderness Mountain Trekking, specifically bespoke Single Day Treks and bespoke Multi Day Treks with Wild Camping

-- Initially, this would be for a maximum of 8 people, including the guide BUT can only be from 3 different households…again including the guide.
+- This can be for a maximum of 15 people, including the guide BUT can only be from 5 different households…again including the guide

-- In all cases physical distancing would have to be maintained throughout.
+- In all cases, where possible, physical distancing, unless all from the same household, would have to be maintained throughout

 - Carry a face covering/face mask on all our Treks which should be worn, when close contact is unavoidable, including at all times if travelling in our transport.